 3) The DVSA do not normally get involved in complaints as driving instructors are self-employed but if your instructor owns a franchise you could then contact the Company to see if they feel you have a valid complaint.

-Sign up today by joining the waiting list or by getting in touch with us.
+Sign up today or join the waiting list